What's Barefoot Running All About — And Is It Worth Trying?

-First of all, barefoot running isn't a new trend.
+First of all, barefoot running isn’t a new trend.
 In fact, historians suggest the first marathon runner, Pheidippides, ran barefoot thousands of years ago for 300 miles straight.
-The latest surge in interest was probably kicked off in 2009 by the book 'Born to Run' by Christopher McDougall, which largely spotlights Tarahumara Indians who run long distances and traverse rocky terrain in sandals or with bare feet.
+The latest surge in interest was likely kicked off in 2009 by the book "Born to Run" by Christopher McDougall, which largely spotlights Tarahumara Indians who run long distances and traverse rocky terrain in sandals or with bare feet.

 Do your feet have to be bare?

 This can feel like a trick question when talking about barefoot running, but the phrase is actually a matter of debate because many people believe "natural running" can include minimalist shoes, said Tom Holland, C.S.C.S., exercise physiologist, author of “The Marathon Method,” and host of the Fitness Disrupted podcast.

 These shoes have very little structure and no arch support or padded soles.
 They're mainly to protect the feet from hazards such as broken glass, jagged rocks and other debris that might cut the skin.